My Beautiful #RedCarpetCurlsRoyalty,

 Why Manuka Honey?

 Honey is mother nature’s answer for that pesky dandruff problem we all face.
 Honey’s a great antifungal, anti-inflammatory and anti-bacterial.
 Fungus, skin inflammation, and bacteria are things that can all lead to dandruff.
 These are also things that expensive shampoos aim to eliminate.
 By utilizing manuka honey or even raw honey, you can save yourself a lot of money in expensive hair products!
 Honey is also a great moisturizer and will leave your hair nicely conditioned; its ability to fight oxidation will keep your hair and skin looking healthy and fresh.
 (Padmavathi 184).
 Manuka honey, however, is an even better source of nutrients and minerals than raw honey.
-These nutrients include calcium, amino acids, manganese, magnesium, phosphorous, potassium, zinc, and a variety of B-vitamins.
+These nutrients include calcium, amino acids, manganese, magnesium, phosphorus, potassium, zinc, and a variety of B-vitamins.
 Honey is also a natural humectant, which we know attracts moisture from the environment into the hair.

 Essential Oils to Encourage Hair Growth